France caught between nuclear cliff and investment wall

 And French President Francois Hollande has said he wanted to cut the share of atomic energy in France's electricity mix to 50 percent from 75 percent by 2025, reduce oil and gas consumption and boost renewable energy.

-A replacement of the nuclear plants run by state-controled utility EDF, or a switch towards alternative sources would cost huge amounts of money.
+A replacement of the nuclear plants run by state-controled utility EDF (EDF.PA), or a switch towards alternative sources would cost huge amounts of money.

 "There's a problem, which is decision-making.
 Are we going towards a new nuclear fleet or not?
 This needs preparation," Jacques Repussard, the head of state-funded nuclear advising institute IRSN told Reuters in an interview.